 This one surprised me a lot because that button is right next to the Purchase remove ads button, clearly visible and is featured in the screenshot attached to the in-app purchase (required metadata in iTunes Connect).

 I suspect that a fancy feature I added might have been not as great idea as I though it would have been: when player buys or restores the Remove ads in-app purchase the game won’t show Purchase remove ads nor Restore purchases buttons as all purchasable items have already been purchased.
-In an attempt to not confusing the player I have confused App Store review team.
+In an attempt to not confuse the player I have confused App Store review team.

 For the time being I have appealed explaining where is the Restore purchases button and why it might disappear under some circumstances.
 I’ll update this post as soon as I get news.